cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 Based on these guidelines, the `jhu-csse` indicator would be better as `jhu-csse` everywhere (module name could be `delphi_jhu_csse`), rather than having a mix of `jhu-csse` and `jhu`.

 Signal names should not be too long, but the most important feature is that they are descriptive.
+If we're mirroring a processed dataset, consider keeping their signal names.

-Some standard tags used in signal names:
+Use the following standard tags when creating new signal names:

 * `raw`: unsmoothed, _no longer used; if no smoothing is specified the signal is assumed to be "raw"_
 * `7dav`: smoothed using a average over a rolling 7-day window; comes at the end of the name
-* `smoothed`: smoothed using a more complex smoothing algorithm
+* `smoothed`: smoothed using a more complex smoothing algorithm; comes at the end of the name
 * `prop`: counts per 100k population
 * `pct`: percentage between 0 and 100
 * `num`: counts, _no longer used; if no value type is specified the signal is assumed to be a count_